Corbett National Park-Jim Corbett National Park

 Reptiles: The reptiles in the park includes the Ghariyal, King Cobra, Indian Crocodile, Russels Viper, Python and the monitor lizard are the well-liked reptiles of the park.

-Safari Zones in Corbett National Park
+Q 04: Where is the Safari Zones in Corbett National Park?

 For the travelers, 797.72 square kilometers of buffer region within the Corbett National Park is open to travel around and is separated into 5 zones that includes Dhikala, Jhirna, Bijrani, Sonanadi and Domunda.
 Amongst them Bijrani, Jhirna, Sonanadi and Domunda comes within the Jeep safari Zone while Canter Safari Zone only covers Dhikala Zone.